CN-UPB/DeepCoMP/README.md

 * Multi-agent RL learns better results more quickly than a centralized RL agent
     * Multi-agents using the same NN vs. separate NNs results in comparable performance (slightly worse with separate NN).
     * Theoretically, separate NNs should take more training as they only see one agent's obs, but allow learning different policies for different agents (eg, slow vs fast UEs)
+* Training many workers in parallel on a server for much longer (eg, 100 iters), does improve performance!
+At least for the centralized agent

 ## Development